 Most wood products at Greenhome Solutions are free of formaldehyde or other harmful oils, and also without volatile organic compounds (VOC’s), which can affect healthy respiration.
 VOCs are also in some household cleaning products.

 Greenhome Solutions sources some products from afar, which carry a higher carbon cost for shipping.
-For example this Mafi wood flooring made in Austria.
+For example this Mafi wood flooring is made in Austria.
 It also carries local products such as marbled woods from Oregon White Oak, Pacific Madrone, and NW Orchard Walnut Sustainable Hardwood Flooring.

 After acquiescing to new harvests instead of recycled or re-used, my wife and I went for cork.
 This natural material is a superb insulator that performs well on ground floors on top of a cement foundation or crawl space.
 Another advantage of cork is its method of harvest.
 The material is acquired by stripping the outer bark from the cork oak tree, which does the tree no harm.
 The bark regrows, and a single tree can be harvested up to 20 times in its lifespan.
 Wood Wise, one of Green Home Solutions’ sourced products, suggests cork flooring can actually be “carbon negative,” because a stripped cork oak tree absorbs significantly more carbon dioxide than a non-harvested tree.